-USDA loans are mortgages offered by the U.S. Department of Agriculture, intended to encourage homeownership in less densely populated areas of the country.
-The USDA acts as the guarantor for the mortgage, and a lender actually issues you the loan.
+USDA Guaranteed Loans are mortgages offered by lenders.
+The U.S. Department of Agriculture guarantees these mortgages to encourage homeownership in less densely populated areas of the country.
+The USDA acts as the guarantor for the mortgage, and a lender issues you the loan.

 Features of USDA Loans